brvolpini/Containerise/README.md

 docker-compose up -d
 ```

-Testing the proxy is working
+Testing if the proxy is working correctly

 ```
 curl -k https://localhost